-- 12. In the matter of M/S Shanti Conductors (P) Ltd v.
-Assam State Electricity Board reported in 2020 (2) SCC 677, the Hon'ble Supreme Court dismissed the petition and held that "The scope of review is limited and under the guise of review, petitioner cannot be permitted to reagitate and reargue the questions, which have already been addressed and decided." - 13.
-In the matter of Beghar Foundation v.
+12. In the matter of M/S Shanti Conductors (P) Ltd v.
+Assam State Electricity Board reported in 2020 (2) SCC 677, the Hon'ble Supreme Court dismissed the petition and held that "The scope of review is limited and under the guise of review, petitioner cannot be permitted to reagitate and reargue the questions, which have already been addressed and decided."

+- 13. In the matter of Beghar Foundation v.
 K.S.
-Puttaswamy, (2021) 3 SCC1, the Hon'ble Supreme Court held that "even the change in law of or subsequent decision/judgment of a coordinate or larger Bench by itself cannot be regarded as a ground for review."

-14. In the matter of Satyanarayan Laxminarayan v.
+Puttaswamy, (2021) 3 SCC1, the Hon'ble Supreme Court held that "even the change in law of or subsequent decision/judgment of a coordinate or larger Bench by itself cannot be regarded as a ground for review." - 14.
+In the matter of Satyanarayan Laxminarayan v.
 Mallikarjun Bhavanappa reported in AIR 1960 SC 137, the Hon'ble Supreme Court in para-8 held as under:-

-8. The main question that arises for our consideration in this appeal by special leave granted by this Court is whether there is any error apparent on the face of the record so as to enable the superior court to call for the records and quash the order by a writ of certiorari or whether the error, if any, was "a mere error not so apparent on the face of the record", which can only be corrected by an appeal if an appeal lies at all."
+"8.
+The main question that arises for our consideration in this appeal by special leave granted by this Court is whether there is any error apparent on the face of the record so as to enable the superior court to call for the records and quash the order by a writ of certiorari or whether the error, if any, was "a mere error not so apparent on the face of the record", which can only be corrected by an appeal if an appeal lies at all."

-- 15. In the present review petitions, the petitioners have prayed for recall of the order passed by this Court in WPS No. 1816/2019 and WPS No. 3972/2020.
-The prayer made by the review petitioners appears to be misconceived.
-Further, the cases [WPS No. 1816/2019 and WPS No. 3972/2020] were decided by this Court on 28.11.2023 after discussing the facts and going through the documents available on the record; there is no error of law apparent on the face of the record, therefore, the prayer sought for modifying/recalling of the orders passed in WPS No. 1816/2019 and WPS No. 3972/2020 by way of these review petitions is not permissible, and in the opinion of this Court, no ground is made out for review. - 16.
-Accordingly, the instant review petitions are hereby dismissed.
+- 15. In the present review petition, the petitioner has prayed for recall of the order passed by this Court in WPS No. 6205/2019.
+The prayer made by the review petitioner appears to be misconceived.
+Further, the case [WPS No. 6205/2019] was decided by this Court on 28.11.2023 after discussing the facts and going through the documents available on the record; there is no error of law apparent on the face of the record, therefore, the prayer sought for modifying/recalling of the order passed in WPS No. 6205/2019 by way of this review petition is not permissible, and in the opinion of this Court, no ground is made out for review. - 16.
+Accordingly, the instant review petition is hereby dismissed.